 This memo provides the proposed FY2020-21 and FY2021-22 revenue and expenditure budget for the Department, high-level work program activities, and scheduled dates when budget items will be discussed with the Commissions during the budget process.
-The work program discussed below may change over the coming weeks to incorporate additional changes the Department wishes to make and feedback from the Planning and Historic Preservation Commissions.
 The budget will continue to be adjusted throughout this year's cycle, which ends with the Board of Supervisors passing the budget for the next two fiscal years in late July.